skiritan/aws-identity-round-robin-workshop/docs/permission-boundaries-advanced/build.md

 2. Create an IAM role (and attach that policy)
 3. Create a Lambda function (and attach that role)

-If you are unsure what the commands are to test this, you can check in the **[VERIFY phase](./verify.md)** for all the details.
+The instructions for how to test the setup can be found in the **[VERIFY phase](./verify.md)**.
+The **VERIFY** phase assumes you are checking another team's setup bot for your own testing this will be done solely in your own account.

 When you have verified your work is correct, move on to the next task (**Task 5**) which will involve actually exchanging information so another team can verify your work.

 ## Task 5 <small>Gather info needed for the **VERIFY** phase</small>

 It is time to pass the work on to another team who will work through the **VERIFY** tasks.
-If you are doing this workshop online on your own then you can just run through the **VERIFY** phase yourself (skip this task).
+If you are doing this workshop online on your own then you already verified your work in **Task 4** so you can skip this task.

 If you were given a form to fill out then enter the info and hand it to another team (or send this to the other team using whatever method is easiest.)
-If you followed the recommended naming conventions you only need to enter your **Account ID** and **Resource Restriction**.
+If you followed the recommended naming conventions you only need to enter your **Account ID** and **Resource restriction**.

 * Webadmins role ARN:	arn:aws:iam::`<YOUR_ACCOUNT_ID>`:role/**webadmins**
 * Resource restriction for both the roles and policies: /webadmins/`Resource restriction you used`